 Serve next with crumbled ricotta cheese, dill leaves, olive oil and freshly ground black pepper.

-2 responses to “PURPLE ROASTED BEETROOT MACARONI”
+2 thoughts on “PURPLE ROASTED BEETROOT MACARONI”

 Beets are one of my favorites and mixed with ricotta – genius idea.